-An online algorithm is called \emph{regret-free} if its corresponding regret grows sublinearly with respect to the number of episodes $K$.
-Running a regret-free online algorithm enables achieving arbitrary small values of normalized regret.
-Therefore, one could fix a threshold $\varepsilon\in(0,1)$ and terminate the algorithm once the corresponding normalized regret goes below $\varepsilon$.
-Therefore, one can consider the \emph{smallest} number of episodes $k^\ast_{reg}\in \nats$ after which $R_a(k^\ast_{reg})<\varepsilon$ with confidence $1-\delta$ as a complexity metric for the proposed online learning algorithm, with respect to parameters $\delta,\varepsilon\in(0,1)$.
-Intuitively, after $k>k^\ast_{reg}$ many learning episodes, with confidence $1-\delta$ the \emph{average} satisfaction probability for the policy computed in the $k^{th}$ episode, will be $\varepsilon$-optimal.
+A learning algorithm is called \emph{regret-free} if its regret $R(K)$ grows sublinearly with respect to the number of episodes $K$, i.e., if $R_a(K) \rightarrow 0$ as $K \rightarrow \infty$.
+A regret-free algorithm can achieve arbitrary small values of normalized regret.
+Suppose we fix a threshold $\varepsilon\in(0,1)$ and terminate the learning algorithm once the corresponding normalized regret goes below $\varepsilon$.
+We can consider the \emph{smallest} number of episodes $k^\ast\in\nats$ after which $R_a(k^\ast)<\varepsilon$ with confidence $1-\delta$ as a complexity metric for the proposed learning algorithm with parameters $\delta,\varepsilon\in(0,1)$.